oliverastell/oliverastell/README.md

-- 👋 Hi, I’m @oliver-astell
+- 👋 Hi, I’m oliverastell
-- 👀 I’m interested in @oliver-astell
+- 👀 I’m interested in oliverastell
-- 🌱 I’m currently learning @oliver-astell
+- 🌱 I’m currently learning oliverastell
-- 💞️ I’m looking to collaborate on @oliver-astell
+- 💞️ I’m looking to collaborate on oliverastell
-- 📫 How to reach me @oliver-astell
+- 📫 How to reach me oliverastell
-- 😄 Pronouns: @oliver-astell
+- 😄 Pronouns: oliverastell
-- ⚡ Fun fact: @oliver-astell
+- ⚡ Fun fact: oliverastell

 <!---
 oliver-astell/oliver-astell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.